The FUSION Story

 screening of applicants willing to set goals and work toward self-sufficiency as guests in FUSION housing.

-use this valuable time to accumulate basic assets and pattern a new lifestyle, all crucial steps in a successful transition from poverty to self-reliance.
+In-house Case Management helps families use this valuable time to accumulate basic assets and pattern a new lifestyle, all crucial steps in a successful transition from poverty to self-reliance.
+FUSION partners with community organizations for additional support services.

-A CCS case manager meets weekly with an assigned family to assist in learning about, applying for and effectively using resources available to them.
+A case manager meets weekly with each family to assist in learning about, applying for and effectively using resources available to them.

 Highly important is training for job skills that will eventually support the family.
 The goal is to empower clients so they become self-sufficient,